utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/identify_setup.jpg" alt="" width="350">
   </div>
   <div>
     <p>To identify the UWB TDOA measurement performance in different scenarios, we designed a variety of identification experiments in LOS and NLOS scenarios.
-Two UWB anchors and one [Crazyflie nano-quadrotor](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) equipped with an UWB tag are placed on wooden structures.
+Two UWB anchors and one <a href="https://www.bitcraze.io/products/old-products/crazyflie-2-0/">Crazyflie nano-quadrotor</a> equipped with an UWB tag are placed on wooden structures.
 A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for ground truth data.
 We demonstrate our experimental setups in the following figure.</p>
     <p>&nbsp;</p>
     <p>&nbsp;</p>
     <p>&nbsp;</p>